PiccPig/MatchMaker/README.md

 This is the first project i've put serious effort into developing, so here's what's wrong with it at the moment:
   - Haven't figured out how to do drag and click on buttons so drag and click is replaced by toggle click.
-  - yes, the grid is buttons. it is terribly slow when it gets to large grid sizes.
+  - yes, the grid is buttons. it is terribly slow when it gets to large grid sizes. i didnt know any better :p
   - "Replace current notes in range" doesnt work and i dont know why
   - The save file dialog doesnt create new .txt files if you put a non-existent path in, so you have to make a new txt file and select that instead.